vaibankar/Linux-Notes/Working with Text Files/Readme.md

 ```
 ---
 ## SORT: - Sort command will display result in ascending or descending order.
 Without option, data will be shown in ascending order.

-  Options,
+- Options:
--r to show output in reverse order
+     - -r to show output in reverse order
--k <n> to show output of arranged by sorting nth column.
+     - -k <n> to show output of arranged by sorting nth column.